 The University provides a time-limited professional counseling service for students seeking assistance with concerns of all kinds — academic, social, emotional or interpersonal.
 Discussions between students and psychologists are confidential and information can not be disclosed, including to parents, except in rare situations required by law and regulations.
-University counseling services are free to University students.
+CAPS' services are free to University students.

 - Obtain medical histories and perform physical examinations.

 - Diagnose and treat both acute and chronic health problems.

 - Order and interpret diagnostic studies such as lab work and x-rays.

 - Provide health counseling and education and more.